Hepatitis C: Society and culture

 World Hepatitis Day, held on July 28, is coordinated by the World Hepatitis Alliance.
 The economic costs of hepatitis C are significant both to the individual and to society.
-In the United States the average lifetime cost of the disease was estimated at US$33,407 in 2003 with the cost of a liver transplant as of 2011 costing approximately US$200,000.
-In Canada the cost of a course of antiviral treatment is as high as 30,000 CAD in 2003, while the United States costs are between 9,200 and 17,600 in 1998 USD.
-In many areas of the world, people are unable to afford treatment with antivirals as they either lack insurance coverage or the insurance they have will not pay for antivirals.
-In the English National Health Service treatment rates for hepatitis C are higher among wealthier groups per 2010–2012 data.
-Spanish anaesthetist Juan Maeso infected 275 patients between 1988 and 1997 as he used the same needles to give both himself and the patients opioids.
-For this he was jailed.
+In the United States, the average lifetime cost of the disease was estimated at US$33,407 in 2003 with the cost of a liver transplant as of 2011 costing approximately US$200,000.
+In Canada, the cost of a course of antiviral treatment is as high as 30,000 CAD in 2003, while the United States costs are between 9,200 and US$17,600 in 1998.
+In many areas of the world, people cannot afford treatment with antivirals as they either lack insurance coverage or their insurance will not pay for antivirals.
+In the English National Health Service treatment rates for hepatitis C were higher among less deprived groups in 2010–2012.

+Hepatitis C–infected Spanish anaesthetist Juan Maeso was jailed for the maximum possible period of 20 years for infecting 275 patients between 1988 and 1997, as he used the same needles to give both himself and the patients opioids.

 Special populations

 Children and pregnancy

 Compared with adults, infection in children is much less understood.
-Worldwide the prevalence of hepatitis C virus infection in pregnant women and children has been estimated to 1–8% and 0.05–5% respectively.
+Worldwide, the prevalence of hepatitis C virus infection in pregnant women and children has been estimated to be 1–8% and 0.05–5%, respectively.
 The vertical transmission rate has been estimated to be 3–5% and there is a high rate of spontaneous clearance (25–50%) in the children.
-Higher rates have been reported for both vertical transmission (18%, 6–36% and 41%) and prevalence in children (15%).
+Higher rates have been reported for both vertical transmission (18%, 6–36%, and 41%) and prevalence in children (15%).

-In developed countries transmission around the time of birth is now the leading cause of HCV infection.
-In the absence of virus in the mother's blood transmission seems to be rare.
+In developed countries, transmission around the time of birth is now the leading cause of HCV infection.
+In the absence of the Hepatitis C virus in the mother's blood, transmission is rare.
 Factors associated with an increased rate of infection include membrane rupture of longer than 6 hours before delivery and procedures exposing the infant to maternal blood.
 Cesarean sections are not recommended.
 Breastfeeding is considered safe if the nipples are not damaged.
 Infection around the time of birth in one child does not increase the risk in a subsequent pregnancy.
 All genotypes appear to have the same risk of transmission.

 HCV infection is frequently found in children who have previously been presumed to have non-A, non-B hepatitis and cryptogenic liver disease.
 The presentation in childhood may be asymptomatic or with elevated liver function tests.
-While infection is commonly asymptomatic both cirrhosis with liver failure and hepatocellular carcinoma may occur in childhood.
+While the infection is commonly asymptomatic, both cirrhosis with liver failure and hepatocellular carcinoma may occur in childhood.

 Immunosuppressed

 The rate of hepatitis C in immunosuppressed people is higher.
 This is particularly true in those with human immunodeficiency virus infection, recipients of organ transplants, and those with hypogammaglobulinemia.
 Infection in these people is associated with an unusually rapid progression to cirrhosis.
-People with stable HIV who never received medication for HCV, may be treated with a combination of peginterferon plus ribavirin with caution to the possible side effects.
+People with stable HIV who never received medication for HCV may be treated with a combination of peginterferon plus ribavirin with caution due to the possible side effects.